Collections

 Best Waterside Restaurants in London: Le Pont De La Tour Terrace

 Old stalwart Le Pont De La Tour was one of the first establishments to realise that London has rather a large river running through it, and it might be quite nice to put a restaurant next to that river.
-You’ve also got one of the more unique views of the actual Pont de la Tour (that’s Tower Bridge) from its terrace.
+Nestled on the ground floor of an old wharf building, you can indeed spy the actual Pont de la Tour (that’s Tower Bridge) from its terrace.
 As you’d expect, the cuisine is French and fine-dining; come if you’ve a hankering for oysters, caviar and Dover sole meunière.
-There’s a new, more informal ‘bistrot’ if you’re more in the mood for steak frites or Morel omelette.
+There’s a newer, more informal ‘bistrot’ if you’re more in the mood for steak frites or Morel omelette.

 Details: 36D Shad Thames, Tower Bridge, SE1 2YE | Book here